Self-care: History

+Use of the term "self-care" in English dates from at least 1567; the word's connection with health appears from 1861.

+The civil-rights activist and poet Audre Lorde (1934-1992) connected self-care with the Black feminist movement.

-Self-care has also been connected to the Black feminist movement through civil rights activist and poet Audre Lorde.
-Self-care was used to preserve black feminist's identities, energize their activism, and preserve their minds during the civil rights movement.
+Self-care was used to preserve black feminists' identities, energize their activism, and preserve their minds during the civil-rights movement.

 Self-care remains a primary form of personal and community healthcare worldwide; self-care practices vary greatly around the world.

 Self-care and illness

 Getting an appropriate amount of sleep each night is a form of self-care.

 Chronic illness (a health condition that is persistent and long lasting, often impacts one's whole life, e.g., heart failure, diabetes, high blood pressure) requires behaviors that control the illness, decrease symptoms, and improve survival such as medication adherence and symptom monitoring.
 An acute illness like an infection (e.g., COVID) requires the same types of self-care behaviors required of people with a chronic illness, but the medication adherence and symptom monitoring behaviors associated with an acute illness are typically short lived.
 Routine health maintenance self-care behaviors that individuals engage in (e.g., adequate sleep) are still required of those dealing with acute or chronic illness.

 For the majority of people with a chronic illness, time spent having that illness managed by a health professional is vastly outweighed by time spent in self-care.
 It has been estimated that most people with a chronic illness spend only about 0.001% or 10 hours per year of their time with a healthcare provider.
 In people with chronic illness, self-care is associated with fewer symptoms, fewer hospitalizations, better quality of life, and longer survival compared to individuals in whom self-care is poor.
 Self-care can be physically and mentally difficult for those with chronic illness, as their illness is persistent and treated in a vastly different manner from an acute illness.